electronicvisions/hbp-sp9-guidebook/building_models.rst

 The MC-1 system has a number of additional configuration options that can be passed to :func:`setup()`.
-These are explained in the online documentation on _`Configuring the sPyNNaker front end, and its limitations:Configuration though the PyNN provided setup() function `: https://github.com/SpiNNakerManchester/SpiNNakerManchester.github.io/wiki/2015.004:-Little-Rascal-:-1.1-Configuring-the-sPyNNaker-front-end,-and-its-limitations
+These are explained in the online documentation on `Configuring the sPyNNaker front end, and its limitations: Configuration though the PyNN provided setup() function`_.

 The MC-1 system also has a number of limitations, for example, only a subset of the PyNN stndard neuron and synapse models are currently available.
-These limitations are defined in the online documentation on _`Configuring the sPyNNaker front end, and its limitations:Limitations `: https://github.com/SpiNNakerManchester/SpiNNakerManchester.github.io/wiki/2015.004:-Little-Rascal-:-1.1-Configuring-the-sPyNNaker-front-end,-and-its-limitations
+These limitations are defined in the online documentation on `Configuring the sPyNNaker front end, and its limitations: Limitations`_.

 The MC-1 software stack attempts to automatically partition the populations defined in the PyNN script into core sized chunks (the smallest atomic size of resource for a machine) of neurons which are then placed onto the machine in an optimal way in regard to the machine's available resources.
 However, it is possible to influence the partitioning and placement behaviours manually.

 For example, take the PyNN definition of a population from the "synfire chain" example discussed preivously, and shown below: